joaconstrictor/Cyber-Defense/Tier-1/tier-one-walkthrough.md

 # Analysis

 1. Initial assessment to verify the type of file and see the file's metadata.
+I used the file command to verify the file type, and the metadata command to see if there was any important information for this file.

 •	command: